SomJagdale/Interview-Questions/README.md

 # Interview-Questions

+Mathworks

+1. What is Inode?
+2. 32-bit vs 64-bit machine?
+	A 32-bit system can access 232 different memory addresses, i.e 4 GB of RAM or physical memory ideally, it can access more than 4 GB of RAM also.
+	A 64-bit system can access 264 different memory addresses, i.e actually 18-Quintillion bytes of RAM.
+In short, any amount of memory greater than 4 GB can be easily handled by it.
+3. Sort a given Queue without extra space.
+4. The maximum sum of the array without taking two adjacent elements.

 Persistent Company[assessment Round]
 1. Where and how used stack in ur application?
 	 1. To verify matching paranthesisi is present in the expression or not